MyPureCloud/developer-center-blog/source/2020-10-19-integrating-with-the-cloud/index.html.md

 ### Data Actions

 [Data actions](https://help.mypurecloud.com/articles/about-genesys-cloud-data-actions-integration/) allow you to declaratively invoke a third-party web service or even a Genesys platform API from within a Genesys Cloud script, dialer flow, or  pre-call rule.
 Genesys Cloud data actions are not invoked like the Genesys Cloud REST APIs.
 Instead they are configured through the Genesys Cloud UI and the mapping of the request and response for the invocation is performed through JSON-Path transformations.
 Genesys Cloud offers a number of predefined data actions for third-party vendors including:  SalesForce, ZenDesk and Adobe.
-In addition, if a predefined data action does not exist within Genesys Cloud, you can configure a generic action to invoke a webservice or an AWS Lambda.
+In addition, if a predefined data action does not exist within Genesys Cloud, you can configure a generic action to invoke a web service or an AWS Lambda.

 ### Webhooks
 There is a third class of API-integrations supported within Genesys Cloud: web hooks.
 A webhook is a user-defined callback where the a user of a cloud-based platform registers an HTTP-based (usually JSON-based) web service that will be called by the cloud-service provider back into the user's application.
 This is the reverse of what normally happens so rather then user calling an API on the cloud-provider, the cloud-provider calls a web service within the user's data center.
 Webhooks are most commonly used when you are integrating system-to-system and you want to post the results of a workflow over to another workflow.